ezshine/AwesomeSites/README.md

 Every collected websites have been tested and fixed, all can be running in localhost.
 After clone the repository enter the website's folder, simply start a local HTTP server such as `live-server`  to run the website offline.

 ## Contact Me

+> If you have any fascinating websites you want backup, please let me know and I can crawl them down for you.

 | Twitter                                                                                                                                            | Wechat                                                                                                                                                                                |
 | -------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |